-How to Choose Your Parts, Part 7: The Case
+How to Choose PC Parts: The Case

 With those out of the way, let’s get into it.

-Case form factors
+Case form factor

-Mid-tower cases are what you’d consider the “standard” case.
-They’re the most common desktop cases you’ll find and are typically a good balance between space, features, and footprint.
-Mid-tower cases typically support ATX, mATX and mini ITX form factors, and some may support eATX.
+Mid tower cases are what you’d consider the “standard” case size.
+They’re the most common desktop cases you’ll find and are typically a good balance between space, features, and size.
+A mid tower case will typically support ATX, mATX, and mini ITX motherboard form factors, and some may support eATX.
 Many are designed to support radiators for liquid cooling, but not all.

 Case Thermals and Air Flow